AsyaTea/Seedlinks/README.md

 # Seedlinks
 Seedlinks is an iOS social app to share your thoughts around the globe.
-This project was developed in team during the Apple Developer Accademy with [Asya Tealdi](https://github.com/AsyaTea), [Francesco Puzone](https://github.com/morbuen), [Raffaele Colantonio](https://github.com/Rafas02).
+This project was developed in team during the Apple Developer Academy with [Asya Tealdi](https://github.com/AsyaTea), [Francesco Puzone](https://github.com/morbuen), [Raffaele Colantonio](https://github.com/Rafas02).

 ## Features
 Explore the **world** and read other people's thoughts.
 Join the community and publish your own messages or advices.